Benzodiazepines: Uses, Side-effects, & Treatment Options for Dependency

 Yes, short-acting benzodiazepines are sleeping pills as they are used to promote sleep.

-Benzodiazepine is used in the treatment of conditions like anxiety disorders, bipolar disorder, sleep disorders, epilepsy, and tic disorder.
+Benzodiazepine is used in the treatment of conditions like anxiety disorders, bipolar disorder, sleep disorders, epilepsy, and tic disorders.

 Contents